“I could be a writer with a growing reputation; I could be the ticket man at Fulham Broadway Station. What a waste . . . What a waste.”

 A Picture Paints a Thousand Words:

-The above image is also way before my time (no traffic lights); though there’s a lot more familiar about it than many of the newer ones.
-In the mid to late 1990s Fulham was part of my pest control ‘patch’.
+The above image is way before my time (no traffic lights), but says a lot more to me than any of the modern ones above.
+As well as being a Chelsea fan, in the mid to late 1990s Fulham was part of my pest control patch.
+Many of the buildings, such as the pub pictured left, were customers.

 Thanks for reading 🙂